 We got there when it opened at 10am on a Saturday morning and there was a minimal line.
 By the time we left around noon, they were parking cars in the overflow lot, but there still wasn’t a line of more than a few families to get in.

 Field Station: Dinosaurs is located at 40 Fort Lee Road in Overpeck County Park in Leonia, New Jersey.
-It’s open Memorial Day through Labor Day on weekends only until June 24; starting on June 26 its hours expand to Tuesday through Sunday (rain or shine).
-Fall hours shrink down to weekends only through November 11.
+It’s open Memorial Day through Labor Day on weekends only until June 23, 2019; starting on June 25 its hours expand to Tuesday through Sunday (rain or shine).
+Fall hours shrink down to weekends only through October 27.
+The park will be open on Memorial Day, Independence Day, and Labor Day.

 Everyone ages 2 and up must purchase a ticket to attend.
 Buy them on-site when you arrive, or online.
 Season tickets, birthday packages, and camp field trips are available.
 Strollers and wheelchairs are also available to rent.
 Parking is free.
 It's a short drive from NYC, and accessible via NJ Transit bus from Port Authority, though the latter will take upwards of an hour.